AInitikesh/Car-Detection-And-Tracking/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and tried running SVM classifier on it finally.
-The results were satisfying with following parameters giving test accuracy rate above 98%
+I tried various combinations of parameters and tried running SVM classifier on it.Finally the results were satisfying with following parameters giving test accuracy rate above 98%

 color_space = 'YCrCb'
 orient = 9